 Need an argument saver?
 Use this link for aJack and Jill Bathroom Addition

 Sink Situation: If two people have to share the space, you have to double up when you can.
-Put in two separate sinks so that nobody has to fight over them.
+Install separate sinks so that nobody has to fight over them.
 Or, if you really want to make things run smoothly, install a sink in the adjoining bedrooms: this way, when one child is showering, the other can still get ready in their own room.

 Privacy Preferences: You don't want to make your house feel like a dorm.
 So though a communal bathroom is handy, there are some items that demand discretion.
 Always have one shower, bath, and toilet.
 Of course if you have a Jack and Jack or a Jill and Jill bathroom (kids of the same gender sharing the room), then you may be able to get away with some other shared fixtures without losing too much privacy.